Residential Treatment Program

 Assesments & Services

-All clients are assessed during the initial 7 days, with the conclusion of the 7 day initial assessment (to include the Multi-Disciplinary Team), to determine appropriate goals and services.
-Most clients are receiving at minimum:
+All clients are assessed during the initial 7 days, with the conclusion of the 7-day initial assessment (to include the Multi-Disciplinary Team), to determine appropriate goals and services.
+Most clients are receiving at a minimum:

 - 2 hours/week Individual Therapy for presenting issue and primary diagnosis.
-Increased frequency for those with high risk behavior or determined as needed by MDT
+The increased frequency for those with high-risk behavior or determined as needed by MDT

 - 2-4 hours/month of Family Therapy- frequency determined by MDT.